garrisonhh/polyglot-aoc-2022/README.md

    wrote my final solution, it was incredibly elegant.
 It's interesting to me how once I got over the hump of learning the environment, it just felt like the parts of Python I really like.
+9) **Rust** - Have heard people talk about similarities between Rust and OCaml before, and the experience is honestly very similar in terms of the fantastic tooling.
+With Rust there is a lot more of a feeling of fighting the compiler rather than working with it, but the feeling of getting something compiling and usually having it work immediately is pretty incredible